flyingrub/INVRTER/README.md

+# INVRTER : School project
+The goal of this project is to be able to use the camera on an htc vive to control the Virtual Reality thanks to our hand.

 ## Unity :
 In order to correctly bind opencvsharp to your local install of opencv run the following commands :